-- Inbound Filter: Select the inbound filter you have applied to reflect on the applied rule. - Schedule: Select the defined schedule you would like to have the rule to be applied (see "Set Schedule" section on page 28). - Add: Saves a new virtual server entry. - Clear: Discard changes to an existing virtual server. - Edit: Modifies an existing virtual server. - Delete: Removes an existing virtual server.
+- Inbound Filter: Select the inbound filter you have applied to reflect on the applied rule. - Schedule: Select the defined schedule you would like to have the rule to be applied, see "Set schedules" section on page 33). - Add: Saves a new virtual server entry. - Clear: Discard changes to an existing virtual server. - Edit: Modifies an existing virtual server. - Delete: Removes an existing virtual server.